frankmcsherry/explanation/README.md

 This project demonstrates how one can use differential dataflow to explain the outputs of differential dataflow computations, as described in the paper [Explaining outputs in modern data analytics](http://www.vldb.org/pvldb/vol9/p1137-chothia.pdf).
 There is also an earlier [blog post](https://github.com/frankmcsherry/blog/blob/master/posts/2016-03-27.md) discussing the material, and trying to explain how it works.

 In our context, programs run on input collections and produce output collections.
-An "explanation" for a subset of the output is a subset of the input so that if you ran the computation, it would produce at least the output subset you asked for.
+An "explanation" for a subset of the output is a subset of the input so that if you ran the computation on this subset, it would produce at least the output subset you asked for.

 Concise explanations of this form can be super helpful, both for debugging your program and for understanding / communicating why parts of the output are the way they are.